s3gw-tech/s3gw/docs/decisions/0004-release-captain.md

-- Update the changelog from `Unreleased` to the current release date for each sub-project `ceph`, `s3gw-ui`, `s3gw-tools` and `s3gw-charts` in their corresponding `vN.N.x` development branch.
+- Update the changelog from `Unreleased` to the current release date for each sub-project `ceph`, `s3gw-ui`, `s3gw-tools` and `s3gw-charts` in their corresponding development branch.
 You will find the changelog in the root folder of the sub-projects or below `src/rgw/store/sfs/` for `ceph`.
   Create a new PR out of these changes for each sub-project.
 These changes will be merged into `main` with separate PRs at a later date.